 > Dr. Tom Van Doren teaches participants how to diagnose and solve electromagnetic interference and signal integrity problems.

-Grounding & Shielding of Electronic Systems - This course treats signals and currents; explains fundamental grounding, shielding, and signal routing principles; clarifies troublesome terminology; and demonstrates many techniques for identifying and fixing electrical interference problems.
+Grounding & Shielding of Electronic Systems – This course treats signals and currents; explains fundamental grounding, shielding, and signal routing principles; clarifies troublesome terminology; and demonstrates many techniques for identifying and fixing electrical interference problems.
 The principles will be described as concepts rather than theoretical equations.
-The emphasis on concepts will make the course useful for people with technical experience ranging from beginner to advanced designer.
+The emphasis on concepts will make the course useful for people with technical experience ranging from beginners to advanced designers.
 Since many noise emission and susceptibility problems are related to the mechanical design of systems, mechanical engineers and technicians can benefit from attendance.
 Several interface mechanisms and shielding techniques will be demonstrated.
 Additional details about the course can be found here.